vinicius3w/vinicius3w.github.io/_posts/2018-03-20-chegou-o-spring-boot-2.md

 **Configuration Properties**

-In Spring Boot 1.x this notion of relaxed binding was supported and all that meant is there were multiple ways you could create a property name (camel case, underscore, hyphen) and that property would all bind to the same property.

-This still works the same but what they did tighten up was the way that you read variables in your own code.
-The @Value annotation is a core container feature, and it does not provide the same features as type-safe configuration properties.

 No Spring Boot 1.x, essa noção de ligação relaxada ("_relaxed binding_") foi suportada e tudo isso significava que havia várias maneiras de criar um nome de propriedade (_camel case, underscore, hyphen_) e todos se vinculariam à mesma propriedade.

 Isso ainda funciona da mesma forma, mas o que eles apertaram foi a maneira como você lê variáveis em seu próprio código.
 A anotação @Value é um recurso de contêiner central e não fornece os mesmos recursos que as propriedades de configuração type-safe.